daveyarwood/blog.djy.io/_posts/2016-05-13-vignettes-vimwiki-httpie-jq.md

   <img src="{{ site.url }}/assets/2016-05-11-httpie.png" width="450" height="375" title="vimwiki (source: http://vimwiki.github.io)">
 </a>

 [HTTPie][httpie] is a user-friendly cURL replacement.
-In addition to pretty-printing and syntax-highlighting JSON responses, it provides a nicer syntax for setting request parameters that I find easier to remember than cURL.
+In addition to pretty-printing and syntax-highlighting JSON responses, it provides a nicer syntax for setting request parameters that I find easier to remember than the equivalent cURL syntax.
 HTTPie also features a number of sane defaults for things like Accept and Content-Type headers, making it fast and easy to make HTTP requests without having to do as much double-checking that your headers are correct.

 The "hello world" example in the HTTPie documentation does a nice job of illustrating the relative ease of using it instead of cURL: